vitiral/artifact/src/cmd/data/tutorial.md

 Here are a few parting words of advice:

- 1. Even when using requirements, you should still write a good README and other documentation for your users -- requirements SHOULD be used for bringing developers of your project up to speed but they aren't the best format for general users.
+ 1. You should always write a good README and other documentation for your users -- design docs SHOULD be used for bringing developers of your project up to speed but they aren't the best format for general users.
- 2. Keep your artifacts fairly high level -- don't try to design every detail using artifact.
+ 2. Keep your design docs fairly high level -- don't try to design every detail using artifact.
 Using artifact does not mean that you shouldn't use code comments!
  3. Use `art ls` and `art check` often, and fix those error messages!